Opus signinum

 Opus signinum ('cocciopesto' in modern Italian) is a building material used in ancient Rome.
 It is a form of Roman concrete (opus caementicium), the main difference being the addition of small pieces of broken pot, including amphorae, tiles or brick, instead of other aggregates.
 Its main advantage over opus caementicium was that it is waterproof, the reason for its widespread use in Roman baths, aqueducts, cisterns and any buildings involving water.
 In floors it provided damp-proofing.

 Pliny the Elder describes its manufacture:

+Quid non excogitat vita fractis etiam testis utendo, sic ut firmius durent, tunsis calce addita, quae vocant signina !
+Quo genere etiam pavimenta excogitavit.

+What is there that human industry will not devise ?
 Even broken pottery has been utilised; it being found that, beaten to powder, and tempered with lime, it becomes more solid and durable than other substances of a similar nature; forming the cement known as the Signine composition, so extensively employed for even making the pavements of houses.

 Pliny's use of the term signine references Signia (modern Segni), the town in Latium which was famous for its tiles.